karmicdude/neovim/README.md

 - [nvim-lspconfig] - Set of configs for Neovim LSP
 - [mason-tool-installer.nvim] - Install and upgrade linters and formatters
 - [conform.nvim] - Lightweight yet powerful formatter plugin for Neovim
+- [nvim-lint] - An asynchronous linter plugin for Neovim

 ## Colorscheme